Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Implementation, interests and first application of the new methodology

 Under the GPRI framework, analytical ptychography consists in a two-steps workflow.
+First, a library $G^{WDD}_{{\vec{q}_d}}\left(\vec{r}\right)$ is calculated.
+This is done through a process combining FFT and DFT, leading to a compact four-dimensional distribution which can be handled straightforwardly by a commercial GPU, at least in standard illumination conditions.
+Numerical details of this pre-calculation step are provided in appendix 1.
+Second, a reconstruction of \\$\gamma \, T^{WDD}\left(\vec{r}\right)$ is performed through a cumulative addition.
+This is ensured by a combined selection and shifting process of the priorly generated guide functions, directed by the 4D coordinates making up the scattering data, which is scanned through in a sequential approach.

-First, the library of guide functions is calculated.
-Second, a reconstruction of $\gamma \, T^{WDD}\left(\vec{r}\right)$ is performed through their cumulative addition, based on a combined selection and shifting process according to the 4D coordinates in the event-represented scattering data.
-This is done by following equations \ref{eq:multicountWDDGPRI1} or \ref{eq:multicountWDDGPRI2}, depending on the chosen normalization strategy.
-For the yet more conventional case of a frame-based dataset, this is equation \ref{eq:continuousWDDGPRI} that is employed.
-There, a separate GPU-accelerated Einstein sum is performed at each scan point $\vec{r}_s$, along detector pixels $\vec{q_d}$, e.g. relying on a pre-implemented algorithm \cite{Paszke2019}.
+In treating an event-based dataset, the procedure relies on equations \ref{eq:multicountWDDGPRI1} or \ref{eq:multicountWDDGPRI2}, depending on the chosen normalization strategy.
+Hence, the contribution of each count is considered separately, though with some possible partitioning strategies.
+In the yet more conventional case of a frame-based dataset, this is equation \ref{eq:continuousWDDGPRI} that is employed.
+There, a separate GPU-accelerated Einstein summation is performed for each CBED pattern, along detector pixels $\vec{q_d}$ and relying on a pre-implemented tool \cite{Paszke2019}.
+Such usage of the einsum algorithm is mathematically equivalent to the series of single count-level $\vec{q_d}$-wise selections, as explained above.
+Thus, the dense representation involves measuring the complete $\vec{r}_s$-specific contributions, isolated from one another.
 Crucially, the reconstruction process is the same for both the post- and the in-acquisition cases.
+The workflow also reflects a prior innovation reported in ref. \cite{Annys2025}, in that the common treatment pipelines for MR-STEM data can be adapted to an event-represented dataset without the need to reform a collection of 2D CBED patterns in-memory.